darkfire000/gsc-rust/README.md

 ``docker-compose up``

 That's it!
-This single command will create your very own Rust game server!
 And its fully cross-platform; run it on Linux *or* Windows.
 That's the power of Game Server Containers!

-Note - this readme assumes you've already installed the prerequisites for Game Server Containers.
+**Note** - this readme assumes you've already installed the prerequisites for Game Server Containers.
 If you want to learn more and see what it takes to get started running your own Game Server Container, check out the <a href="https://github.com/egee-irl/gsc-docs">gsc-docs</a> repo.

-### Getting Started
+### Starting The Server

 Rust is one of the easiest games to serve in a container because all of the launch parameters are passed to the server at runtime.
 Additional configuration keys are passed via the ``server.cfg`` file in the ``cfg`` directory.